Best Law Student Cover Letter Samples (Email Examples)

 Explain why you want to work here

 Next, give an exhaustive but concise justification of why you are interested in the organization.
 Try referring to the firm’s vision-mission statements and core values.
-Mention how your interest in working in the law firm came about, maybe their core values align with yours, or they won a case that caught your attention.
+Mention how your interest in working at the law firm came about, maybe their core values align with yours, or they won a case that caught your attention.
 Show that the firm is a good fit for you as it aligns with what you want to achieve in your legal career.
-Include notable personality and enthusiasm for the position and the organization.
+Include notable personalities and enthusiasm for the position and the organization.

 Justify how you would be a great asset to the company

-The law student cover letter should also show what would make you an asset to the law firm in the long term.
+It should also show what would make you an asset to the law firm in the long term.
 For example, you can mention how your skills can be helpful if they contribute to the organization’s vision and mission.
 Also, reiterate your suitability for the position.

 Conclusion